How much holiday you should get

 - maternity, paternity, adoption or shared parental leave

 By law, you're entitled to 5.6 weeks' statutory paid holiday a year.
 Bank holidays might be included in this paid holiday – check your contract if you're not sure.

-If you work part time, you’re still entitled to 5.6 weeks' paid holiday, just in proportion to the hours you work.
+If you work part time, you're still entitled to 5.6 weeks' statutory paid holiday, just in proportion to the hours you work.
 This is because part-time workers cannot be treated less favourably than full-time workers.

 For example, if you work 3 days a week, you're entitled to 16.8 days' paid holiday (3 x 5.6) a year.

-If your employer gives full-time employees more than the statutory annual leave (for example, 6 weeks), then part-time employees must get the same, calculated pro rata.
+If your employer gives full-time employees more paid holiday than the legal minimum (for example, 6 weeks), then part-time employees must get the same.

 Shift, term-time and zero-hours workers with ongoing contracts

-You must still get 5.6 weeks' holiday as a minimum if you work irregular hours with an ongoing employment contract.
+You must still get 5.6 weeks' paid holiday as a minimum if you work irregular hours with an ongoing employment contract.
 This can include: